YHabtu/OppFI_TakeHomeTask/README.md

  To run test the only this that needs to be done is to click on Green run button.
  <img width="564" alt="Untitled" src="https://user-images.githubusercontent.com/78940196/194191775-95d6112c-7edf-44a2-9a2b-c03558737085.png">

+## To Run test API key needs to be inserted in Configrations.properties file APIKey= with out any double quotes
 ## The test consist three test cases
 ###### 1, where user gets approved with 200 status code
 ###### 2, where user gets declined with 200 status code